microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-getpstnblockeduserslog.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get log of users who are blocked/unblocked from making PSTN calls in Teams, as a collection of [pstnBlockedUsersLogRow](../resources/callrecords-pstnblockeduserslogrow.md) entries.
+Get the log of users, who are blocked/unblocked from making public switched telephone network (PSTN) calls in Microsoft Teams, as a collection of [pstnBlockedUsersLogRow](../resources/callrecords-pstnblockeduserslogrow.md) entries.
 The log includes information about each blocked user, such as their assigned phone number and the reason they were blocked/unblocked from making calls.

 ## Permissions